A Good Man

 JUNE 2048

-I held out my hand to the elegant elderly lady in the long black dress, then stepped forward to kiss her cheek when she took it.
-Despite being in her seventies, Amy Brown had all the poise, grace and beauty of a woman at least half her age.
-She pulled me in for a hug and held me tight.
-I had a great deal of affection for her, although I wasn’t as close to her as I was to her husband.
+I extended my hand to the elegant elderly lady in the long black dress and stepped forward to kiss her cheek when she accepted it.
+Despite being in her seventies, Amy Brown possessed all the poise, grace, and beauty of a woman at least half her age.
+She drew me in for a hug and held me tightly.

-She smiled and nodded, tears forming in her eyes.
+She smiled back and nodded, tears welling in her eyes.
 “He loved you,” she said.
 “You were the son he never had.”

-“Ready to go, Honey?” my wife asked as she touched my arm.
+“Ready to go, Honey?” my wife asked, putting her hand on my arm and rubbing gently.

 I nodded.
 “Yeah.
 Time to go.”

-She addressed Amy and said, “If you need anything, just call.
+She addressed Amy.
+“If you need anything, just call.
 We’re here for you, whatever and whenever.”

-We left Meadowview Cottage and I drove us home to Blackthorpe.
-Nothing was said on the journey.
+We left Hayloft Barn, and I drove us home to Blackthorpe.
+We remained silent during the journey.
 Nothing needed to be said.
-After entering our large house, I closed the door behind us and tossed my keys on the shelf above the radiator in the hallway.
+Upon entering our large house, I closed the door behind us and tossed my keys onto the shelf above the radiator in the hallway.

-When I turned around, she wrapped her arms around my neck and reached up to kiss me.
-A sweet slow burning kiss.
-The kiss of two people still in love despite more than thirty years together.
+When I turned round, she wrapped her arms around my neck and tilted her head up to kiss me.
+A sweet, slow-burning kiss—the kiss of two people still in love despite more than thirty years together.

 “I love you,” she said.